 - Packsize: 90 x 115 x 35 mm

-The Nordic Pocket Saw is a lightweight and very packable outdoor saw with a super sharp ‘chainsaw’ blade.
+The Nordic Pocket saw is a lightweight and very packable outdoor saw with a super sharp ‘ chainsaw ‘ blade.
 The Nordic Pocket Saw comes with a very good pouch.
 The pouch is made of a Nylon fabric and has a lid that closes with a piece of Velcro.
-De pouch has a loop so you can attach the Nordic Pocket Saw to your belt, the strap of a backpack or even your cycle panniers.
+The pouch has a loop so you can attach the Nordic Pocket Saw to your belt, the strap of a backpack or even your cycle panniers.
 The pouch is well padded to prevent the sharp saw damaging your trousers.
-And off course: it also protects the saw.
+And off course: It also protects the saw.

-The saw itself resembles the chainsaw of a big petrol-powered chainsaw, but it is not the same.
-The teeth on the Nordic Pocket Saw are a bit smaller which enables them to make tighter corners around small branches.
+The saw itself series Blaze the chainsaw of a big petrol-powered chainsaw, but it is not the same.
+The teeth on the Nordic Pocket Saw are a bit narrower which enables them to make tighter corners around small branches.
 The chain itself is made of hardened carbon steel.
-De loops for the hands are made of sturdy nylon and are big.
+The loops for the hands are made of sturdy nylon and are big.
 So made for small and big hands.
 Also using them with gloves is possible.
-The connection between de nylon and the chain is made from metal and it is a very solid construction.
+The connection between the nylon and the chain is made from metal and it is a very solid construction.

 From Sweden to Oman